mlbrgl/kirby-algolia/README.md

 - Headings are only recognized as such when they start on the first character of the line (no leading spaces)

 ## Memory usage

 738 articles, 7,688 fragments

 | Batches            | Top  memory usage |
 | ------------------ | ----------------- |
 | *none*             | 33.97 MB          |
 | 50 pages at a time | 21.1 MB           |

+## Unlicence

+This work is unlicenced along the the terms of <https://unlicense.org/>.